 Open House Lite is coming this Saturday, June the 29th!
 Due to inclement weather on the Open House date, we were unable to provide the promised flights.
 This Saturday will be a make up date filled with plenty of food, fun, and flights!
 Come down in your prized car to enter the car show and stay for the Open House Lite experience.

-EKU publicly announced on May 6th, 2019 that a new Aircraft Maintenance would begin at the London-Corbin Airport beginning in September of 2019.
+EKU publicly announced on May 6th, 2019 that a new Aircraft Maintenance would begin at the London-Corbin Airport when the London location curriculum and training area is approved by the FAA.
 We are proud to host the new program for the future of aviation and educational growth!

 While applications are not yet being received for the program, clicking here will take you to a spreadsheet to be filled out and sent to London-Corbin Airport's email. (firstname.lastname@example.org) More information will be posted as it is gained to the News & Updates page and hope to see plenty of new faces joining the local general aviation community!